 FAIRVIEW SOUTHDALE CARL N. PLATOU EMERGENCY CENTER

 MG McGrath Architectural Glass & Glazing worked with Knutson Construction, HGA Architects, and the Fairview Southdale Hospital project team on the interior and exterior of the hospital’s Emergency Center renovation.
 On the front side of the building, facing Highway 62, MG McGrath Architectural Glass & Glazing installed Kawneer 1600 System 2 curtainwall with a clear anodized finish that radiuses inward and outward, and serpentines at the head.
-On the front and backside of the building, there are 40+ punched openings with curtainwall.
-On the interior of the facility, MG McGrath Architectural Glass & Glazing installed more curtainwall framing at the entry points, glazed multiple Stanley automatic doors and multible ICU doors, and installed integral blinds and fire rated glazing.
+On the front and back side of the building, there are 40+ punched openings with curtainwall.
+On the interior of the facility, MG McGrath Architectural Glass & Glazing installed more curtainwall framing at the entry points, glazed multiple Stanley automatic doors and multiple ICU doors, and installed integral blinds and fire-rated glazing.